KaiHotz/react-formik-ui/README.md

     <td>themed</td>
     <td>boolean</td>
     <td>false</td>
-    <td>If passed adds the React-Formik-UI theme will be applied to each styled Form element</td>
+    <td>If passed the React-Formik-UI theme will be applied to each styled Form element</td>
   </tr>

 </table>